It's easy to migrate Tailwind CSS projects to Sfumato.

 But class and function naming conventions are where the similarity ends.
 Sfumato is built from the ground up to be a better, faster tool that many developers will prefer.

-install once and use Sfumato on any projects now and in the future.
+Install once and use Sfumato on any projects now and in the future.

-- Fastest way to build
+Fastest way to build

 Sfumato is a multi-threaded, 64-bit native, super fast cross-platform app.
+It's up to 3x faster than Tailwind CSS 4.1!

-- No dependencies
+No dependencies

-- Multi-project builds
+Multi-project builds

 Sfumato can build and watch multiple project configurations at once.
 It's so fast you may not even notice a difference.

-- Imported CSS files work as-is
+Imported CSS files work as-is

 Sfumato features can be used in imported CSS files without any modifications.
 It just works.
 Tailwind's Node.js pipeline requires additional changes to be made in imported CSS files that use Tailwind features and setup is finicky.

-- Better dark theme support
+Better dark theme support

 Unlike Tailwind, Sfumato allows you to provide "system", "light", and "dark" options in your web app without writing any JavaScript code (other than widget UI code).

-- Adaptive design baked in
+Adaptive design baked in

-In addition to the standard media breakpoint variants (e.g. sm, md, lg, etc.) Sfumato has adaptive breakpoints that use viewport aspect ratio for better device identification (e.g. mobi, tabp, tabl. desk, etc.).
+In addition to the standard media breakpoint variants (e.g. sm, md, lg, etc.) Sfumato has adaptive breakpoints that use viewport aspect ratio for better device identification (e.g. mobi, tabp, tabl, desk, etc.).

-- Integrated form element styles
+Integrated form element styles

-- More colorful
+More colorful

 The Sfumato color library provides 20 shade steps per color (values of 50-1000 in increments of 50).

-- More compact CSS
+More compact CSS

 Sfumato combines media queries (like dark theme styles), reducing the size of the generated CSS even without minification.

-- Workflow-friendly
+Workflow-friendly

 Sfumato supports redirected input for use in automation workflows.